jfpuget/NVIDIA-PCQM4Mv2/README.md

 - Train models by running code in these directories (order is not important): cnn, modelcular_transformer, pd_dgn, TransformerM.
 Each of these downloads a variant of the competition dataset.
 - Run the ensembling notebook in ensemble directory.

-The PDF document describes our solution.
-We may publish it to arxiv later.
+The PDF document describes our solution.It is now available at https://arxiv.org/abs/2211.11035